 This was shortlisted in both the 2015 and 2016 M&B Awards Best Weaning Product category.

 Tested by mum Amanda White for the M&B Awards 2016: "I LOVED this product, as did my 7 month old son.
 It truly is non spill, feels very durable.
 The weighted straw is fabulous and means that little ones will always be able to drink, regardless of how they're holding the cup."

 Read our full review of the Munchkin Click Lock Tip and Sip Cup here

-Top tips for introducing a sippy cup:
+Top tips for how to introduce a sippy cup

 - Choose a familiar drink: to start introducing a sippy cup to your baby or toddler, use only milk or water.
 They are familiar liquids and are the best ones for your little one’s teeth and health.

 - Go slowly: it’s a strange sensation to go from breast or bottle to a sippy cup, so naturally it will take time and practice before your child is confident.
 Go slowly and help them grow used to the cup, and with time it’ll become a natural technique eventually.